apocalyptech/pystarboundmap/README.md

 or by choosing a character's name followed by a planet name (note that that one doesn't yet let you open moons, space stations, etc).
 Click-and-drag will move the map around, in addition to your usual scrolling methods.

+The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows/Mac), but a settings screen exists for you to manually choose it.

 [![pystarboundmap screenshot](screenshot.png)](screenshot.png)